hatlabs/sh-rpi/content/en/docs/getting-started/_index.md

 The enclosures provided by Hat Labs include mounting adapters that can be used to mount the Raspberry Pi.

+**Note:** Add images of the different mounting adapters once they are finished.

 ### Soldering the panel connectors

-When soldering the internal wires to the panel connectors, always use heat shrink tube on the individual wires.
+When soldering the internal wires to the panel connectors, always use heat shrink tubing on the individual wires.
-Always remember to slide the heat shrink on the wires _before_ soldering...
+Always remember to slide the heat shrink onto the wires _before_ soldering...
-Usually you can first add solder to the connector pin cavity and then re-melt the solder and insert the wire.
+Usually, you can first add solder to the connector pin cavity, then re-melt the solder and insert the wire.

 ### Connecting a fan

 Placing a fan inside the enclosure is recommended to improve air circulation and heat transfer through the enclosure surfaces.
-A small 40mm fan can be mounted in the enclosure with two-sided tape or hot glue.
+A small 40mm fan can be mounted in the enclosure with double-sided tape or hot glue.

 The fan should be connected to the generic 5V output connector on the SH-RPi: